Scholarships

 Some scholarships require additional documents such as letters of recommendation, or an additional essay.
 Someone from the scholarships team or from the relevant college department will contact you to submit these documents if you are considered for such scholarships.

-Alamo Colleges Foundation Scholarships Process
+Alamo Colleges Foundation Scholarship Process

 Scholarship judges or scholarship selection committees review and score scholarship applications.
 Judges/committee members are composed of faculty, staff, and/or community representatives.